kubeflow/website/content/docs/pipelines/metrics/output-viewer.md

 +++
-title = "Use an Output Viewer" description = "Using output viewers for pipelines components." weight = 8
+title = "Use an Output Viewer" description = "Using output viewers for pipelines components" weight = 8
 +++